-As with its predecessors, this will be able to launch satellites into a variety of orbits, including geosynchronous ones or missions to the moon, for NASA and other U.S. government customers.
-But it's hoped that the new rocket will be able to fly more cheaply than the company's older rockets, thanks to an initiative the company refers to as SMART — for "Sensible, Modular, Autonomous Return Technology".
-This allows the most expensive parts of the rocket to be recovered after launch and refurbished for reuse.
+As with its predecessors, this rocket will launch satellites into a variety of orbits, including geosynchronous ones or missions to the moon, for NASA and other U.S. government customers.
+However, ULA says the new rocket will be able to fly more cheaply than the company's older rockets, thanks to an initiative called SMART, which stands for "sensible, modular, autonomous return technology."
+This program allows the most expensive parts of the rocket to be recovered after launch and refurbished for reuse.

-Parts of the new design use well-established technology, such as the Centaur upper stage and the same type of solid rocket boosters as Delta IV.
-More innovative is the main Vulcan core stage, which will employ a completely different type of rocket engine to previous ULA launchers.
-This is the BE-4, designed and manufactured by Blue Origin, the spaceflight company started by Amazon founder Jeff Bezos.
+Parts of the new design use well-established technology, such as the Centaur upper stage and the solid rocket boosters used on the Delta IV.
+More innovative is the main Vulcan core stage, which will employ a completely different type of rocket engine than previous ULA launchers: the BE-4 engine, designed and manufactured by Blue Origin, the spaceflight company started by Amazon founder Jeff Bezos.
 The BE-4 will also be used for Blue Origin's New Glenn orbital rocket when it is ready.

 Blue Origin BE-4

-Unfortunately, the BE-4 engine has proved to be one of the main stumbling blocks on Vulcan Centaur's journey to flight readiness, which was originally expected in 2020.
-One reason the BE-4's development is progressing slower than planned is that it's a hugely ambitious piece of engineering, but that's just one reason for the delays.
+However, the BE-4 engine has proved to be one of the main stumbling blocks on Vulcan Centaur's journey to flight readiness, which was originally expected in 2020.
+The BE-4 is a hugely ambitious piece of engineering, but that's just one reason for the delays.
 Ars Technica, reporting from anonymous sources, has also pointed to problems accruing from a shortage of available hardware, necessary design changes and shutdowns in the early stages of the COVID-19 pandemic.

 Who will use the Vulcan Centaur?

-Prompted by the recognition that space — particularly in the form of surveillance and communication systems — has become indispensable to modern military operations, it's the role of the USSF to protect American interests in the space domain.
+Prompted by the recognition that space, particularly surveillance and communication systems, has become indispensable to modern military operations, the role of the USSF is to protect U.S. interests in the space domain.

-Where in the past military space launches were the province of the U.S. Air Force, they now fall within the remit of the USSF.
-As an example, in July 2022 a ULA Atlas V rocket launched a pair of spacecraft — a missile-tracking satellite and a technology demonstrator platform — on behalf of the USSF.(opens in new tab)
+Military space launches, previously the province of the U.S. Air Force, now fall within the USSF.
+For example, in July 2022, a ULA Atlas V rocket launched a pair of spacecraft — a missile-tracking satellite and a technology demonstrator platform — on behalf of the USSF.

 Centaur upper stage

 Unlike the methane-fueled, partially reusable Vulcan booster, there's nothing revolutionary about Vulcan Centaur's upper stage.
-In its basic design, Centaur is one of America's oldest and most successful pieces of space hardware.
+In its basic design, Centaur is one of the U.S.' oldest and most successful pieces of space hardware.

-Originally conceived at the very dawn of the space age in the late 1950s, its first successful flight, atop an Atlas booster, took place on 27 November 1963.
-Since then, Centaur has flown over 260 times, sending one spacecraft after another on its way into the history books — from America's first lunar soft lander, Surveyor 1, back in 1966 to the Curiosity and Perseverance Mars rovers of today.
+Originally conceived at the dawn of the Space Age in the late 1950s, Centaur's first successful flight, atop an Atlas booster, took place on Nov.
+27, 1963.
+Since then, Centaur has flown over 260 times, sending one spacecraft after another on its way into the history books — from the United States' first lunar soft lander, Surveyor 1, in 1966 to the Curiosity and Perseverance Mars rovers of today.